A Question Asked-Is Uganda safe for Australians on a Safari?

 We would suggest that the Australian Government focus on Terrorism Attacks that have taken place in Australia.
-The number of terrorism and the frequency of attacks makes Uganda look like a safe haven.
+The number of terrorism and the frequency of attacks makes Uganda look like a haven.

 Yes, you are checked, scanned when entering into parking lots, hotels, shopping centers, banks.
 We have accepted that in Uganda as a small price for security and safety.